 Community Arts Grants

-Applications for the Community Arts Grants Fund (Decentralization Program) for Columbia, Greene & Schoharie Counties will be available July 8 for the 2013 funding cycle.
-Application deadlines for 2013 are Sat, Sept 22 for Project Support/Conduit-Artist grants & October 20 for Individual Artist Support.
+Applications for the Community Arts Grants Fund (Decentralization Program) for Columbia, Greene & Schoharie Counties are available for the 2014 funding cycle.
+Application deadlines for 2014 are Sat, Sept 28 for Project Support grants & October 26 for Individual Artist Support.
 Arts Education grants deadline is Feb 8, 2014.

-Could your nonprofit organization use a boost to its arts programming?
-Are you an artist or musician with an idea for an interesting program with a strong public benefit?
-Do you represent a village, library, conservation group or other nonprofit that wishes to showcase or explore the rich natural and historical heritage of our region through literature, music, film, or visual arts?
-An individual artist who has a community inspired idea for a body of new original work?
+Could your nonprofit use a boost to its arts programming?
+Are you an artist/musician/individual with an idea for an interesting program with a strong public benefit?
+Do you represent a village, library, conservation group or other nonprofit that wishes to sponsor a literature, music, film, or visual arts project in your neighborhood?
+An individual artist who has a community-inspired idea for a body of new original work?
 An artist or artistic group that would like to collaborate with a subject or grade level teacher on a project in a K-12 public school?
 We can help!

 Community Arts Grants include three categories of support:

-All three categories of funding are competitive and proposals are reviewed by local individuals who are sensitive to the needs and challenges specific to Greene and Columbia County artists and small nonprofits.
-Average Project Support grants are around $1,200.
-There will be a series of free 2-hour informational workshops in your county to clarify eligibility, guidelines, and offer guidance and extensive support to applicants.
-New Columbia or Greene County applicants should attend one single-session informational workshop (in either county) or meet with our Director of Community Arts & Arts Ed grants.
+All 3 categories of funding are competitive and proposals are reviewed by local individuals who are sensitive to the needs and challenges specific to Greene, Columbia & Schoharie County artists and small nonprofits.
+There will be a series of free informational workshops in your county to clarify eligibility & guidelines.
+Guidance and extensive support is available to all applicants.
+New Columbia & Greene County applicants should either attend one single-session informational workshop or meet with our Director of Community Arts & Arts Ed grants.
 Workshop dates for all 3 categories of funding are posted on the respective guidelines.
 Call or email at (518) 943-3400 or Colettegcca@hotmail.com before submitting an application.
 All Schoharie County applicants must attend informational workshops prior to submission.
-Contact Renee Nied at 518-788-7264 or Schohariedec@gmail.com for dates & locations.
+Contact Renee Nied at 518-788-7264 or Schohariedec@gmail.com.